INTERESTING FACTS ABOUT THE SOLAR SYSTEM !!!

 The 5 dwarf planets in the Solar System are called Pluto, Ceres, Haumea, Makemake and Eris.

-Pluto, up until 2006, was the ninth planet in our Solar System, this is when it was demoted to a dwarf planet by the International Astronomical Union (IAU).
-A decision that still remains controversial.
+Pluto, up until 2006, was the ninth planet in the Solar System, this is when it was demoted to a dwarf planet by the International Astronomical Union (IAU).
+A decision that still remains controversial today.

 Pluto was demoted because it did not meet the three criteria the IAU issued to define a full-sized planet.
-They are firstly, it must orbit the Sun, secondly, it must be round in shape and lastly, it must have be able to clear its neighborhood of smaller objects around it’s orbit.
+The three factors required to be classified as a planet, are firstly, it must orbit the Sun, secondly, it must be round in shape, and lastly, it must be able to clear the area around its orbit by pushing other objects out of its way with its impressive size and gravity.

-The Sun is a star along with billions of other stars in the Solar System.
+The Sun is a star along with billions of other stars in our Solar System.

 Mercury, the closest planet to the Sun, is as wide as the Atlantic Ocean and would would fit into Earth about 18 times.